 - Subpart D — Rules Applicable to Disciplinary Proceedings

 The Office of Professional Responsibility (OPR) is responsible for matters related to practitioner conduct and is responsible for discipline, including disciplinary proceedings and sanctions.
 The Mission of OPR is to: “Interpret and apply the standards of practice for tax professionals in a fair and equitable manner.”

 Circular 230 govern federal tax practice standards, which are administered by OPR.
 However, a multitude of standards and ethics rules can apply to a member's tax practice including the AICPA’s Code of Professional Conduct, the AICPA’s Statements on Standards for Tax Services (SSTSs), the Internal Revenue Code, state licensing boards, professional associations and various other laws and regulations.
 This page contains guidance, information, practice aids, and other resources related to Circular 230, which govern a CPA’s practice before the Internal Revenue Service.
 Please visit our Tax Ethics page and SSTS page for more information and resources regarding enforceable ethics standards for AICPA members who perform tax services.

-On June 12, 2014, changes to the Circular 230, Regulations Governing Practice Before the Internal Revenue Service were published in the Federal Register and became effective immediately.
+On June 12, 2014, changes to the Circular 230 were published in the Federal Register and became effective immediately.